- JoNova - https://joannenova.com.au -

 These buttons at the bottom of each comment record simple clicks of “approve” or “disapprove”.
 Please click “like” when someone writes something that really appeals to you, especially those commentors who have done research or written a particularly inspiring comment.
 It highlights the most useful comments, and also gives people some indication of how many people are reading the thread.

-Please save the dislike button for comments that are rude, threatening, or illogical, not just for comments by people you may disagree with.
-It’s also very appropriate for “vaporware” comments that don’t add anything to the debate, especially if people make claims without backing anything up (and even more so when it’s a serial offender).
+It’s better to save the dislike button for comments that are rude, threatening, or illogical, not just for comments by people you may disagree with.

 Thumbs Up Not working or greyed out for you?